AleksZieba/dnd-ai-generators-frontend/README.md

 # D&D Gear Generator Frontend

-A single‐page application for generating custom Dungeons & Dragons gear and shopkeeper profiles.
-Built with React, TypeScript and Vite, it consumes a backend API to send and fetch prompts to Gemini 2.0 Flash and GPT 4.1-mini.
+A single‐page application for generating custom Dungeons & Dragons gear and shopkeeper profiles live here: [dndgamegen.com](https://dndgamegen.com).
+Built with React, TypeScript and Framer Motion, it consumes a backend API to send and fetch prompts to Gemini 2.0 Flash and GPT 4.1-mini.

 ---